-Food snob or epicure is a question that our critics must squarely face; and we ourselves, of course.
+Food snob or epicure is a question that our critics must squarely face; and we ourselves too, of course.

-An epicure is a person who loves fine food at its highest level; the word comes from a Greek philosopher who spent a good deal of his time thinking about food and cooking.
+An epicure is a person who loves fine-food at its highest level; the word comes from a Greek philosopher who spent a good deal of his time thinking about cooking.

-I am an epicure, but my critics call me a food snob; I abhor most of the stuff that the industry tempts us with, boosting their bottom line and running our health down.
-It is all about how you interpret those two words fine and good.
+I am an epicure but my critics call me a food snob; I abhor most of the stuff that the industry tempts us with, boosting their bottom line and running our wellness down.
+It is all about the interpretation of those two words, fine and good.

-There are a lot of others too like gourmet, a person who knows a lot about fine food and foodie who knows where you get the best tasting meal and hangs about the farmers' market.
+And a foodie who knows where you can get the best-tasting meal and hangs about the farmers' markets.

-And there is a little warning not to become orthorhexic or make food into a god.
+And there is a little warning not to become orthorexic or make food into a god.
 It certainly is a tightrope that we walk.

-There is a misguided belief that nutritious food is expensive and much as we would like it, the fine and good stuff is simply not affordable.
+There is a misguided belief that nutritious food is expensive and much as we would like it, the "fine" and "good" stuff is simply not affordable.
 Not so, but one certainly has to work hard at it.
-The chief cost is time spent preparing good food, and you may have to grow some of it.
+The chief cost is the time spent preparing our nosh, and you may have to grow some of it yourself.

 And there is the cost of equipment you may need like the Cuisinart DFP-14BCNY food processor that regularly gets the nod; it is not cheap at around $200.

 For us it has been a wheat mill and dedicated small oven; they are not cheap either.
-But then being able to bake a whole loaf of the best tasting bread in the whole world, completely unrefined, for a fraction of the price means you soon get your money back.
+But then being able to bake an artisanal loaf of the best-tasting bread in the whole world, completely unrefined, for a fraction of the price meant that we soon got our money back.

 A vital part of the cost equation is that food snobs, epicures and gourmet cooks are far less likely to be making frequent visits to the doctor and the pharmacy.
-They follow the dictates of Hippocrates, the father of ancient Medicine, who insisted that we should first and foremost make sure that our cures and remedies are on the dining room table in front of us.
+They follow the dictates of Hippocrates, the father of ancient Medicine; he insisted that we should first and foremost make sure that our elixirs and remedies are to be found on the dining room table right in front of us.

-If I could convince you that you and your family would consult doctors a half or less of the time, and take little or no chronic medication, do you think you could afford the cost of becoming a food snob or epicure?
-Not to mention there is also a lot less pain and misery involved.
+If I could convince you that you and your family would consult doctors a half or less of the time and take little or no chronic medication, do you think you could afford the cost of becoming a food snob or an epicure?
+Not to mention there is also diminished pain and general misery.

-Can you identify in this breakfast muffins recipe those which we could call natural, and which are processed foods?
+Can you identify in this breakfast muffin recipe the ingredients which we could call natural, and those that are processed-foods?
 There will be some debate over a few of the items.

-The recipe is titled as a tasty breakfast for children that ticks all the health boxes.
+The recipe is titled as "a tasty breakfast for children that ticks all the right-boxes."
 Firstly, each cupcake has 30g of carbohydrate, and I suspect no boy or girl would be happy with just one.
-That is an awful lot at just one meal.
+That is an awful lot of starch at a single meal.

-And thirdly 168 calories per cupcake, about 15% of a child's needs for the day; if he or she has butter on it, obviously much more.
+And thirdly 168-calories per cupcake, is about 15% of a child's needs for the day; if he or she has butter or jam on it, obviously much more.

-Because of the butternut, carrots and wholewheat these cupcakes have quite a lot going for them; they have quite a lot of fibre, but still firmly steers a child on the road to obesity.
+Because of the butternut, carrots and wholewheat these cupcakes have much going for them; they have quite a lot of fibre, but still firmly steer a child on the road to obesity.

-It is is interesting that scientist following a group who ate at least 7 coloured food daily had a massive 33 percent less all cause of disease; that is massive.
+It is is interesting that scientists following a group who ate at least 7 coloured foods daily for 20 years had 33 percent less all-cause of disease; that is massive.

 Both for our own well-being, and that of the planet we all need to get more of our protein from beans, peas and lentils; green rather than dried is even better since there are less of the anti-nutrients that many are concerned about.